solo-io/wasm/docs/content/tutorial_code/docker.md

 The response will not be happy, but that is intentional for now.
 The `static_cluster` we created earlier does not actually point anywhere, but still allows us to illustrate the usefulness of wasm for building filters.

-Now navigate to http://localhost:19001/stats/prometheus in a browser, and our new envoy wasm stats will be waiting :)
+Now navigate to http://localhost:19001/stats/prometheus in a browser, and our new Envoy wasm stats will be waiting :)